WSUCEG-7140/mystore-teamDelta/Meeting Minutes/TeamD_StandUp_1.md

 Krishnakishore Gadiyamula:
 I am working on finilizing the design cart after that i will start working on creating api endpoints for login page.

+## Decisions Made:
+The following decisions are made during meeting:

+Niharika poreddy is assigned to work on issue#6, to setup database and create required tables and insert dummy data  into tables.

+Alekhya is assigned to start work on creating registration page for user in UI.

+yatasrivaishnavi is assigned to work on automation testing tool for front end so that testing part will be covered.

+karthikDyava is assigned to start installing applications and work on creating API endpoints for searching products.

+Chitrabhanu-ponna is assigned to focus on API documentation for spring boot API's.

+KrishnaKishore is assigned to start creating API endpoints for login page.

 ## Additional Notes:
 Team will pick tasks as per priority assigned.